Book a flight

 Access to certain seats may be denied to disabled persons and persons with reduced mobility in order to comply with applicable aviation safety requirements.
 Access restrictions apply to seats near emergency exits.

-e.2.
-Luggage and transportation of mobility equipment
+e.2 Luggage and transport of mobility equipment

-Air Calédonie carries free of charge in the hold in addition to the baggage allowance, mobility equipment (wheelchair or walker) subject to sufficient space on board the aircraft and without prejudice to the application of legislation relating to hazardous materials.
+Air Calédonie carries free of charge in the hold, in addition to the baggage allowance, mobility equipment (wheelchair or walker) subject to sufficient space on board the aircraft and without prejudice to the application of legislation relating to hazardous materials.

 e.3.
 Pregnant women

 e.4.
-Children – Babies
+Children – Infants

 Unaccompanied children are not accepted on Air Calédonie flights.